allandecastro/dataverse-erd-visualizer/solution/README.md

 # Dataverse Solution Package

-This folder contains the Dataverse solution files for distribution.
+This folder contains the Dataverse solution source files for automated CI/CD.

 ## For Users